reserve-protocol/protocol/docs/system-design.md

 Anticipated value: `0.00025e18` = 0.025% per block
 Reasonable range: 1e12 to 1e16

-### `freezeDuration`
+### `shortFreeze`

 Dimension: `{s}`

-The number of seconds a (non-forever) freeze lasts.
+The number of seconds an initial freeze lasts.
 Governance can freeze forever.

+Anticipated value: `259200` = 3 days
+Reasonable range: 3600 to 2592000 (1 hour to 1 month)

+### `longFreeze`

+Dimension: `{s}`

+The number of seconds a freeze extensions freeze lasts.
+A long freeze / extension can only occur during a short freeze.

-Anticipated value: `432000` = 5 days
+Anticipated value: `2592000` = 30 days
-Reasonable range: 3600 to 31536000
+Reasonable range: 86400 to 31536000 (1 day to 1 year)

 ## System States